Co-ordination Chemistry

 Coordination chemistry experiments are typically carried out using a variety of equipment and techniques.
 Some of the most common equipment and techniques include:

 - Spectrophotometry: Spectrophotometry is a technique used to measure the absorption of light by a solution.
-This information can be used to determine the concentration of a metal ion or ligand in a solution.
+This information can be used to determine the concentration of a metal ion or ligand in a solution, and to study the electronic transitions within the coordination complex.

 - NMR Spectroscopy: NMR spectroscopy is a technique used to study the structure of molecules.
-This information can be used to determine the number of atoms in a molecule, as well as the bonding between the atoms.
+This information can be used to determine the number of atoms in a molecule, as well as the bonding between the atoms and the environment of the metal ion.

 - X-ray Crystallography: X-ray crystallography is a technique used to determine the structure of crystals.
-This information can be used to determine the arrangement of atoms in a molecule, as well as the bonding between the atoms.
+This information can be used to determine the arrangement of atoms in a molecule, as well as the bonding between the atoms and the precise geometry of the coordination complex.

 Types of Experiments